 Fleur shot Harry a long look.
 ‘Perhaps I should tell Sirius about us, while you and Gabby talk, mon Cœur.’

-‘Shall we go out through to the back?’
+‘Shall we go out the back?’
 Harry suggested.

-Gabby pattered across the floorboards in her small, white socks, then shut the door behind Harry.
+Gabby pattered across the floorboards after him in her small, white socks, shutting the door behind Harry.

 A small smile flitted across her face.
 ‘No. I wanted to talk with you seriously for a bit.’